Resource Consent Planning

 - If your activity is not specifically listed in the District Plan it is highly likely you will need a resource consent.

-If you have any questions, a Duty Planner is available at Front of House between 9am-1pm, or they can be contacted by phone 06 323 0000 or via email email@example.com.
+If you have any questions, a Duty Planner is available at Front of House at these times:

-If you don’t need a resource consent you may want to apply for a Certificate of Compliance (88KB pdf).
+If you don’t need a resource consent you may want to apply for a Certificate of Compliance (PDF file, 87.8 KB).
 This is a legal document that Council issues certifying that you comply with all the relevant rules of the District Plan.
 This can be handy for insurance purposes or financing.